taosdata/TDengine/docs-en/12-taos-sql/05-insert.md

 CREATE TABLE meters(ts TIMESTAMP, current FLOAT, voltage INT, phase FLOAT) TAGS(location BINARY(30), groupId INT);
 ```

-It can be proved that the super table has been created by `SHOW STABLES`, but no table exists by `SHOW TABLES`.
+It can be proved that the super table has been created by `SHOW STableS`, but no table exists by `SHOW TABLES`.

 ```
-taos> SHOW STABLES;
+taos> SHOW STableS;
               name              |      created_time       | columns |  tags  |   tables    |
 ============================================================================================
  meters                         | 2020-08-06 17:50:27.831 |       4 |      2 |           0 |